soran-ghaderi/torchebm/docs/guides/samplers.md

 ## Overview of Sampling

-In energy-based models, we need to sample from the probability distribution defined by the energy function:
+In energy-based models, we need to sample from the probability distribution defined by the model:

 $$p(x) = \frac{e^{-E(x)}}{Z}$$